gnyers/python-tuesday/session4/README.rst

 The cursor object will be used to submit SQL statements to the database and retrieve the results.

-Use of multiple cursor objects through the same connection is possible.
-However, keep in mind that the result of the same query may be different, since each cursor is a different point-in-time snapshot of the database.
+Use of multiple cursor objects through the same connection is possible, but keep in mind that the result of the same query may be different.
+This is a consequence of the fact that cursors are different point-in-time snapshot of the database.

 Note the similarities in dealing with different databases!
 This is due to the fact that the drivers implemented according the [PEP249]_ specifications.